Viouviou-beep/BlindReview/README.md

 # BlindReview

+The full version of the paper "BlindReview: Anonymous and End-to-End Verifiable Peer Review" is avaliable here: https://anonymous.4open.science/r/BlindReview-B515/BlindReview_full.pdf

 ## Overview

 This software simulates the use of the BlindReview protocol (all algorithms are executed sequentially) and displays: